stmurray11/SQL-Org-Chart-Hierarchy-with-Recursive-Query/README.md

 to SQL Server via a recursive query.

-The recusive query returns this column in the result set, and you can see that 3 people report to Scott Murray, one of them has their own report,
-1 person reports to Wilder Keaton.
+The recusive query returns this column in the result set, and you can see that 4 people report to Scott Murray, one of them has their own report, and 1 person reports to Wilder Keaton.

 Hierarchy Column